defstudio/laravel-html/docs/general-usage/element-methods.md

 weight: 4
 ---

-All `Spatie\Html\Elements` have some methods that make working with elements easy.
+All `DefStudio\Html\Elements` have some methods that make working with elements easy.
 All these methods can be chained together fluently and every method will return a new `Element` instance.
 This way you can preserve the original `Element` if necessary.

 ## Available methods